DIRECTORY OF INDICATIONS

 - Mild ligament laxity of the knee

-- Mild ligament laxity, sprains, ruptures
+- Minor ligament insufficiency, stretching, ruptures

 - Muscular dystrophy